AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 ## Set up Adobe I/O Events for Commerce

-After you enable the Admin Unified Experience extension, set up the Adobe I/O Events service.

-When the Experience Cloud integration is enabled, the Adobe I/O Events service is required to send Commerce event data to Experience Cloud to manage administrator access to Commerce projects.

-To enable the Adobe I/O Events service, complete the following set up and configuration tasks.

-- Enable the Adobe I/O Events for Commerce extension (`magento/commerce-eventing`) on the cloud environment
+When the Experience Cloud integration is enabled, the Adobe I/O Events service sends Commerce event data to Experience Cloud to manage administrator access to Commerce projects.
+Service set up requires enabling the Adobe I/O Events for Commerce extension (`magento/commerce-eventing`), and configuring the Adobe I/O Events service in the Admin.

-- Configure the Commerce Events integration to send data from the Commerce instance to the Adobe I/O Events service.

 ### Enable Commerce Events